Tulane beats Army 42-33, snaps Black Knights’ home streak

 Tulane: The Green Wave are 4-1 for just the sixth time since 1960 and only the second time since 1980.
 McMillan, who was 15 of 21 for 201 yards, is 9-2 as a starter and the Green Wave’s up-tempo offense can strike in multiple ways.
 They should be a factor in the American Athletic Conference now that UCF has lost twice.

 Army: The defense will have to regroup after its worst performance of the season.
-Hopkins gained 132 yards rushing and threw for 170 yards, showing no effects of the injury.
+Hopkins gained 132 yards rushing and threw for 170 yards, showing no effects of the injury that had kept him out.

 UP NEXT